GYUHO Lee © 2026

 • Removed unnecessary terminology

-• Prioritized key criteria at the top
+• Prioritized high-impact criteria first

 Result